ConfederacyOfGaia/Gaia/feats.md

 When you take this Feat, your ability with the *mage armor* and *magic missile* spells improves noticeably:

 * **Mage Armor:** The target's AC becomes 10 + your proficiency bonus + your Intelligence bonus + the target's Dexterity bonus.
-* **Magic Missile:** Each dart does 1d4 + your proficiency bonus, and the number of darts you can create is equal to 2 + your proficiency bonus, without increasing the cost of the spell.
+* **Magic Missile:** Each dart does damage equal to 1d4 + your proficiency bonus, and the number of darts you can create is equal to 2 + your proficiency bonus, without increasing the cost of the spell.

 ## Scimitar Master (whirlwind fighting)